-Wolves appear to be howling at the moon.
+Wolves appear to be howling at the moon, but they aren’t.
 They lift their nose and mouths upwards because by howling at the sky, the sound will travel further.
 Other wolves will hear the howl much better when the howl is projected towards the sky.

 Why Do Wolves Howl When Humans Howl?

-When a wolf replies to a human’s howl, they are warning you to stay away from their territory.
-Whether they know it is a human is unlikely, but they will believe you to be a wolf from a neighboring pack, as they know the sound of their pack members.
+When a wolf replies to a human’s howl, they warn you to stay away from their territory.
+Whether they know, it is a human is unknown, but they will believe you to be a wolf from a neighboring pack, as they know the sound of their pack members.